Gifts: Auspice Edition

 System: The Garou is automatically immune to any supernatural coercion, and may break bonds as though she had Strength 15.
 She may also break another’s physical bonds with that same Strength, or banish mental bonds from another with a Manipulation + Leadership roll (difficulty 11 – target’s Willpower).

-39 responses to “Gifts: Auspice Edition”
+39 thoughts on “Gifts: Auspice Edition”

-Yay more gifts!
+1. Yay more gifts!
 Me likes 🙂

 I like the selection for the most part.
 Though strength of purpose is perhaps a little too good for lvl 2, but I guess this would also depend on the ST (as in how long the scenes are in his chronicle).